lanking520/lanking520.github.io/_pages/DC_log.md

 IndexError: list index out of range
 ```

 As shown above, the code are too rigid as we need some preparation before we run it.
+Problem was solved at 16:03

+### Version John

+Highlight:
+- This version solved the compability problem between Windows and Linux on the time module
+- Add "Message" Feature to the csv document
+- Improve the File name